FAQs - Residence Halls

 Missoula is a fun, diverse, and exciting community.
 There are so many wonderful opportunities this community offers to students.
 Many businesses offer student discounts with your Griz Card or allow you to use your UMoney at their locations.
 Feel free to enjoy activities such as ice skating, First Friday, Farmer's Market, many festivals and live bands in Caras Park, floating on the river, or just eating at great restaurants.
 To explore even more, please visit the Missoula Cultural Council website.

 Where may I park my car?

 If you do decide to bring your car, parking lots are located throughout campus.
 If you park a car on campus, your vehicle must have a parking permit.
-You may purchase a parking permit by logging into Cyberbear.
-For more information on rates and designated parking areas, please visit the Office of Public Safety.
+You may purchase a parking permit by logging into CyberBear.
+For more information on rates and designated parking areas, please visit the UM Police Department website.